Nvidia close to becoming first trillion-dollar chip firm after stellar forecast

 May 25 (Reuters) - For Nvidia Corp NVDA.O, the boom in generative artificial intelligence (AI) is everything, everywhere, all at once.

-The chip designer's shares extended their rally this year on Thursday, soaring 25% after a stellar forecast showed that Wall Street has yet to price in the AI potential of the company that has already doubled in value in 2023.
+The chip designer's shares extended their rally this year on Thursday, soaring about 28% after a stellar outlook showed that Wall Street has yet to price in the AI potential of the company that has already doubled in value in 2023.

-Nvidia, whose stock hit an all-time high in premarket trading, was set to swell its market valuation by about $189 billion to $945 billion.
+Nvidia was on course to increase its market value by about $210 billion to nearly $970 billion.
+That would mark the largest one-day value gain for a U.S. company, a record currently held by Apple Inc AAPL.O after the iPhone maker's valuation rose by $190.90 billion on Nov.
+10.

-The rosy earnings also sparked a rally in the chip sector and AI-focused firms, lifting stock markets from Japan to Europe.
-In the U.S., companies including Alphabet Inc GOOGL.O, Microsoft Corp MSFT.O and AMD AMD.O rose between 2% and 8%.
+Nvidia's rosy earnings also sparked a rally in the chip sector and AI-focused firms, lifting stock markets from Japan to Europe.
+In the U.S., companies including Alphabet Inc GOOGL.O, Microsoft Corp MSFT.O and AMD AMD.O rose between 2% and 9%.

+The mean price target has more than doubled this year.
+At the highest view, a $600 price target from Rosenblatt Securities and HSBC, Nvidia will have a value of $1.48 trillion, more than Amazon.com Inc AMZN.O, the fourth-most valuable U.S. company.

-"In the 15+ years we have been doing this job, we have never seen a guide like the one Nvidia just put up with the second-quarter outlook that was by all accounts cosmological, and which annihilated expectations," said Stacy Rasgon of Bernstein.
+"In the 15+ years we have been doing this job, we have never seen a guide like the one Nvidia just put up with the second-quarter outlook that was by all accounts cosmological, and which annihilated expectations," Stacy Rasgon of Bernstein said.

-Nvidia, the fifth-most valuable U.S. company, on Wednesday projected quarterly revenue more than 50% above Wall Street estimates and said it would have more supply of AI chips in the second half to meet a surge in demand.
+Nvidia, the fifth-most valuable U.S. company, on Wednesday projected quarterly revenue more than 50% above the average Wall Street estimate and said it would have more supply of AI chips in the second half to meet a surge in demand.

 The results bode well for Big Tech companies, which have shifted focus to AI in hopes the technology would help attract demand at a time their profit engines of digital advertising and cloud computing are under pressure from a weak economy.